CrazyRabbitYingqing/Classification/Final_Write_up.md

 ### Loan Defaulter Classification
 #### Abstract

 The goal of this project was to use classification models to predict whether the customer will be a loan defaulter or not.
 I worked with dataset from Kaggle along with different classification models, such as KNN, Logistic Regression, Decision Tree, Random Forest, and XGBoost, to achieve a valuable prediction.
+The data set is highly imbalanced so that oversampling and SMOTE were applied.
 After refining a model, important features are determined as well as the final testing score of the model.
+Overall, the model performance is lower than I expected, better data set will be collected in the future to focus more on the customer's personnel information.

 #### Design